ThePhotoChemist/Fami2Vic/README.md

 # Fami2Vic
 Software to convert FamiTracker .txt exports to a playable PRG on a VIC-20

 This is a work in progress, but nearly complete!
 Mind the dust!

+The python script is written for python 2.7

 To use: